Laugh Time With Flora is a series regular somatic Laughter Yoga classes run by dancer and Laughter Yoga Leader Flora

 Who can participate?

-If you enjoyed Laugh Time, you might want to consider sharing it with other people you suspect might too.
-I recommend inviting friends or family members to join the same session as you – it can be a fun alternative way of seeing one another in lockdown and add to the sense of the occasion in your week.
-The more the merrier!
+If you enjoy Laugh Time, please share it with friends and family members.
+Participating in a laughter class together can be a fun alternative way of spending time together and add to the sense of the occasion in your weekly routine!
+The more the merrier.